 This one definitely gets bonus points for being shiny 😍

-This brush is perfect for beginners because it’s flexible and easy to use.
+This brush is perfect for beginners because the bristles are flexible and easy to maneuver.

 You can also do long nails with this.

 It’s available in 4 different sizes (8, 10, 12 and 14).
 The link above will take you to the size 8 which is the best size for beginners.

 It’s lightweight, feels comfortable in the hand, and doesn’t split apart like cheaper brushes on the market.

 It also doesn’t shed too much like cheaper brushes sometimes do.

 - Good quality for the price

 - Doesn’t shed

 - Easy to clean